Classical boundary field theory of Jacobi sigma models by Poissonization: Jacobi structures

-\paragraph{Examples.} Well known examples of Jacobi structures are the symplectic Poisson structures, the vectors fields on manifolds for which the bivector vanishes, the locally conformal symplectic manifolds and the contact structures.
-Let us see two of these examples in more detail.
+\paragraph{Examples.} Well know examples of Jacobi structures are the symplectic Poisson structures, the vectors fields on manifolds for which the bivector vanishes, the locally conformal symplectic manifolds and the contact structures.
+Let us see some of these examples in more detail.

 \begin{enumerate}

 \item \emph{Locally conformal symplectic manifolds.} The locally conformal sympletic structure is defined on an even dimensional symplectic manifold $M$ of dimension $2 m$ endowed with a non-degenerate 2-form $\beta \in \Lambda^{2}(M)$ and an 1-form $\gamma \in \Lambda^{1}(M)$ that satisfy the following equations